 Generations in the Household

 As buying decisions are contingent on household composition, it’s imperative to keep in mind that Hispanic consumers are more likely than Non-Hispanic White consumers to live in a multigenerational family household.
 Many factors contribute to this including millennials marrying later, Baby Boomers bringing parents to live with them, immigration status and economic conditions.
-Possessing clear data of your Hispanic consumer’s household such as family life stage, amount of money spent, lifestyle, interests, affluence and values.
+Possessing clear data of your Hispanic consumer’s household such as family life stage, amount of money spent, lifestyle, interests, affluence and values are of the utmost importance to marketing content.

 Sources: MediaPost, Pew Research, Hispanic Online Marketing